immerse-ucsb/lca-bookdown/_book/index.md

 # Mixture Modeling with `MplusAutomation` {.unnumbered}

 <img src="images/immerse_hex.png" class="cover" width="250" height="193"/> Welcome!
 This will be a collection of resources that will teach you how to apply mixture modeling using Mplus[@muthen2017] and `MplusAutomation`[@hallquist2018]!
 These resources will serve as a comprehensive guide to understanding and applying LCA using Mplus and its automation capabilities with `MplusAutomation`.
 Here, you will learn from start to finish how to apply mixture modeling using Mplus with the `MplusAutomation` package.

+Note: This book is a continuous work in progress.
+The code presented may be updated and/or expanded as research progresses.
+Please treat the material as a living document rather than a final product.

 ## Stay in touch! {.unnumbered}